Dysproz/teleserver/README.md

 1. *call_key* - Calls specific key or string of keys in xdotool format.
 Key should be provided in additional variable *key*.
 2. *call_word* - Calls word provided in additional variable *word*.

+**NOTE:** In order to call any of API functions it's necessary to first login into GUI page and under system tools generate token.
+Token should be saved and then append to every call as *token* variable in URL.

 # Uninstall